ruchiralak/EEX5563_Mp_Quick-fit/README.md

 **Download the Files**

-If available, download **QuickFit1.zip** directly.
+Download **QuickFit1.zip** directly.

 If not, click on Code > Download ZIP.
 Extract it, and then extract QuickFit1.zip.

-Open in PyCharm
+Open  PyCharm

 Open the extracted folder in PyCharm.

 Run the script.

-**Note**: Some libraries like PyQt5 may not be included in GitHub commits, so the ZIP file includes all required dependencies.
+**Note**: Some libraries like PyQt5 may not be included in GitHub commits therefore had to upload a  ZIP file that includes all required dependencies.

 💻 **Using VS Code**